DFHack/dfhack/docs/Plugins.rst

 fastdwarf
 =========
 Controls speedydwarf and teledwarf.
 Speedydwarf makes dwarves move quickly and perform tasks quickly.
 Teledwarf makes dwarves move instantaneously, but do jobs at the same speed.

-* 'fastdwarf 0 0' disables both
-* 'fastdwarf 0 1' disables speedydwarf and enables teledwarf
-* 'fastdwarf 1 0' enables speedydwarf and disables teledwarf
-* 'fastdwarf 1 1' enables both
-* 'fastdwarf 0' disables both
+:fastdwarf 0:   disables both (also ``0 0``)
-* 'fastdwarf 1' enables speedydwarf and disables teledwarf
+:fastdwarf 1:   enables speedydwarf and disables teledwarf (also ``1 0``)
-* 'fastdwarf 2 ...' sets a native debug flag in the game memory that implements an even more aggressive version of speedydwarf.
+:fastdwarf 2:   sets a native debug flag in the game memory that implements an
+                even more aggressive version of speedydwarf.
+:fastdwarf 0 1: disables speedydwarf and enables teledwarf
+:fastdwarf 1 1: enables both

 lair
 ====
-This command allows you to mark the map as 'monster lair', preventing item scatter on abandon.
-When invoked as 'lair reset', it does the opposite.
+This command allows you to mark the map as a monster lair, preventing item scatter on abandon.
+When invoked as ``lair reset``, it does the opposite.

-Unlike reveal, this command doesn't save the information about tiles - you won't be able to restore state of real monster lairs using 'lair reset'.
+Unlike `plugins/reveal`, this command doesn't save the information about tiles - you won't be able to restore state of real monster lairs using ``lair reset``.

 Options:

 :lair:          Mark the map as monster lair
 :lair reset:    Mark the map as ordinary (not lair)

 misery
 ======